Showing posts with label tunica. Show all posts

 Museum of Aviation in Pensacola

-We walked back upstairs where we saw Jake's Garage, a sign Pepis for five cents, and a Texaco sign.
-We saw melons scales that did not work, and a theater with popcorn.
+We walked back upstairs, where we saw Jake's Garage, a sign for Pepis for five cents, and a Texaco sign.
+We also saw melon scales that did not work and a theater with popcorn.

-Our next stop was the Big Lagoon State Park Perdido Key Florida.
-We were the only ones there as we walked along the boardwalk which took us over a natural laked filled with wildlife.
+Our next stop was Big Lagoon State Park in Perdido Key, Florida.
+We were the only ones there as we walked along the boardwalk, which took us over a natural lake filled with wildlife.
 We saw an observation tower but did not climb it.
-We walked along the sandy beach stopping at the water's edge.
+We walked along the sandy beach, stopping at the water's edge.

-They bring you all the food you can eat rolls.
-The original restaurant is located in Sikeston, Missouri and another one located in Branson, Missouri.
+They bring you all the food, and you can eat rolls.
+The original restaurant is in Sikeston, Missouri, and another is in Bis Branson, Missouri.

 Day 8: Wednesday, November 28, 2001

-We toured the USS Alabama Battleship located 2703 Battleship Parkway Mobile, Al 36602.
+We toured the USS Alabama Battleship at 2703 Battleship Parkway Mobile, Al 36602.

 We walked along the decks of the mighty USS Alabama.